Odawara District

 Do you love your companion?

-Elder Lundquist, do you love you companion?
+Elder Lundquist, do you love your companion?

-Thackeray had to smile at the thought.
+Thackeray smiled at the thought.
 Hey, Luddy, what about it?
-The mission president probably asked Luddy the question during that last zone conference.
-After what he said about him—it wasn’t that he didn’t like Luddy, Thackeray reminded himself.
+The mission president probably asked Luddy the question during the last zone conference.
+And after what he said about him—it wasn’t that he didn’t like Luddy, Thackeray reminded himself.
 He didn’t understand Luddy enough to dislike him.
 He just didn’t want to be his companion anymore.
-That was what he told the mission president during their interview: “It’s not that I don’t like him, we just can’t work together.
+That’s what he told the mission president during their interview: It’s not that I don’t like him.
+We can’t work together.
 He can’t teach.
-He can’t speak.”
+He can’t speak.

-Back in the MTC Thackeray was no savant, either.
 “Elder Thackeray, you’ve only memorized one discussion in two months.”

 “Yes.”

-“Don’t let it bother you.”
+Sensei smiled.
+“Pretty frustrating, isn’t it?
+Don’t let it bother you.”
 Sensei patted him on the shoulder.
 “Once you break out of the plateau, you’ll do real good.
 I know it.”

 That’s why Peterson didn’t like him.
 Because he couldn’t speak and he couldn’t teach.
-Except for the restoration discussion, and that never impressed anybody.
+Except for the Restoration discussion, and that never impressed anybody.
 He broke out of the plateau two months too late.
 Not as bad as Luddy.
 Luddy might not break at all.

 Thackeray opened his eyes.
-A child was standing in the aisle staring at him.
+A child was standing in the aisle, staring at him.

 Maybe, Chadwick.
 Maybe.